NeronNymus/protection/README.md

    git clone https://github.com/NeronNymus/protection.git
 ```

-### Navigate to the Secuserver Directory
+### Navigate to the Protection Directory
-After cloning the repository, change to the Secuserver directory:
+After cloning the repository, change to the protection directory:

 ```powershell
 cd protection